neklyudovv/vkttc/README.md

 ## Solution Overview

-The project implements a class for managing and executing timed tasks using a dedicated thread and synchronization primitives.
+The project implements a class for scheduling and executing jobs at predefined timestamps using a dedicated worker thread and synchronization primitives.
+Internally, jobs are represented as tasks stored in a container.

 Key methods: `Add`, `eraseTask`, `startThread`.

 ### `Add`

 * **Parameters**: `std::function<void()> task`, `std::time_t timestamp`
-* **Description**: Inserts a task into the container and wakes the worker thread if it’s waiting.
+* **Description**: Inserts a new task (job) into the container and wakes the worker thread if needed.

 ### `eraseTask`